mkarneim/pojobuilder/README.md

 * a fluent interface for specifying values for the POJO's properties
 * and a "build()" method for creating a new POJO instance with these values.

+Here is an example of how you could use a generated POJO Builder from your code:

+	Contact james = new ContactBuilder()
+		.withSurname("Bond")
+		.withFirstname("James")
+		.withEmail("007@secretservice.org")
+		.build()

 Among other things you can use builders to build test data.